What are logic fields?

 Notify team members

-Notifications are a great way to inform your team members of essential details.
+Notifications help you share important details with the right people.
 With SafetyCulture, you can automatically notify specific users, groups, or site member when a particular question response is selected.
-You can choose to send notifications immediately or on inspection completion.
-If you select the inspection completion option, marking an inspection as incomplete and then complete again will send the notification again.
+You can send notifications right away or after the inspection is complete.
+If you send notifications on inspection completion, marking an inspection as incomplete and then completing it again, resends the notification.

 Require note